phber/dd2404_bioinformatics/README.md

 1. Number of hidden states
 Used 43 hidden states for the positive model and 20 hidden states (chosen quite arbitrarly) for the negative model.
-Reached an accuracy of about 70% on the validation set using 5-folded cross validation.
 Number of hidden states in the negative model should be investigated further.

+Reached an avg. accuracy of about 70% on the validation set using 2-folded cross validation

 2. Number of protein sequences
-While Nielsen (1998) truncated all sequences to the first 70 acids, we found the highest accuracy to be yielded using the first 30 acids (about 80% accuracy).
+While Nielsen (1998) truncated all sequences to the first 70 acids, we found the highest accuracy to be yielded using the first 30 acids.
 This should be investigated further.

+Reached an avg. accuracy of about 85% on the validation set using 2-folded cross validation (30 acids).

 ## 28 dec 2017